Client

 keytool -genkey -v -keystore keystore.jks -alias [your_alias_name] -keyalg RSA -keysize 2048 -validity 10000

-Ensure you have copied this file to the driver's and rider's app folders.
+Ensure you have copied this file to the driver's and rider's frontend folders.
 Then, open the key.properties file located in the android folder and enter the alias name and password you have chosen for the keystore in the appropriate fields.

 Now, execute the following command to display the signature of both your system's debug keystore and the release keystore.
 Take a copy of the SHA-1 and SHA-256 values, as we will need them later.